 Why We Like It – Kasa Smart WiFi Plug

 Remote control of your lights and appliances through your phone or your voice get’s way easier once you have them plugged in to the Kasa Smart Wi-Fi plug.
+If you want WiFi outside too, take a look at our iClever outdoor smart plug review.
 The smart plug works with most virtual assistants, and also helps you check on your power usage through its energy monitoring feature.

 Support for both Google Home and Amazon Alexa voice control has now become a staple among most smart plugs, and the Kasa Smart plug is no exception.
 Provided you get things properly set up through the Alexa App and Google Assistant, (Apple Homekit users though might have to turn to the Wemo Mini Smart Plug due to lack of support) there should be no problem.
 When using your phone, the app you’ll probably be using to control this Wi-Fi smart plug is the Kasa app.
 It’s free, has an intuitive user interface, and also works with all TP-Link devices you might have in your home.
 Another nifty feature that it comes built-in is the away mode, where you get to switch your lights on remotely to give the impression that you’re home even when you’re not.